I have always been a sensitive person. I know I have always been an emotional one.

 2. It’s okay to feel the feelings

-Overall humans beings are pretty keen to push our feelings away.
-We numb them, medicate them and try to eat or drink them away.
+Overall human beings are pretty keen to push our feelings away.
+We numb them, medicate them, and try to eat or drink them away.

 Don’t get me wrong I know feelings can be painful.
 Some are excruciating.

 I know we want to shut out the pain but usually, the only way to minimize pain is to feel it and move through it.

 It’s hard and there is no shame in seeking out the help of a professional to help you through it.
 (I’ve done this myself when required and it has always helped).

 One of the feelings sensitive people (along with everyone else) often struggle with is self-doubt.

 At the beginning of the year, I took an excellent online course over at CreativeLive that really helped me in this area.
 The course is run by the amazing Mel Robbins (The 5 Second Rule author) and is called How to Break the Habit of Self-Doubt and Build Real Confidence.